 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-Assessment 1: Group presentation - analysing an existing environment
+Assessment 1: Group presentation - analysing existing environments

-- Their ability to analyse physical environments using environmental psychology methods
+- Their ability to analyse physical environments using environmental psychology theories and methods

 - Their ability to consider the practical impact of research

 - Their ability to formulate a coherent argument for an academic and non-academic audience